• Skip to primary navigation

 Potatoes are notorious for taking a long time to cook, so we’re doing to take a shortcut to make sure they cook in the same amount of time as the rest of our ingredients: by slicing them in half widthwise.

-Next you’ll slice them in half widthwise, and coat each half in a thin layer of olive oil and kosher salt.
+3. Next you'll slice them in half widthwise, and coat each half with a thin layer of olive oil and kosher salt.
 And if you want to poke even more holes into the cut sides, be my guest.

 Sliced sweet potatoes on a cutting board